Skip to content

 Diagnosis - Throttling Bandwidth - Latency

-For diagnosis purpose there are filters that enable you to throttle the bandwidth or add latency.
-For the full list of filters see our diag filter godoc page.
+For diagnosis purpose there are more than 20 filters that enable you to throttle the bandwidth or add latency.
+For the full list of filters see our diagnostics filters.
+Examples:

 bandwidth(30) // incoming in kb/s